Masur Museum of Art: History

 The Masur Museum of Art was built as a private residence in 1929.
-A lumberman by the name of Clarence Edward Slagle had the modified Tudor estate built for his wife Mabel Chauvin.
-The Indiana limestone and Pennsylvania blue slate used to build the home were brought down through various waterways to the scenic Ouachita River, which runs behind the estate.
+A lumberman by the name of Clarence Edward Slagle had the modified Tudor estate built for his wife Mabel.
+The Indiana limestone and Pennsylvania blue slate used to build the home were transported on various waterways to the scenic Ouachita River, which runs behind the estate.
+The home was given the name Grey Gables by the Slagles.
 Originally the grounds included an English style rose garden and a lawn extending down to the river.
-When the Army Corps of Engineers built the levee system in the 1930s, the carriage house was moved behind the new levee and much of the lawn was subsequently lost.
+When the Army Corps of Engineers built the levee system in the 1930s, the home’s carriage house was moved behind the new levee, but only had to be moved twenty feet.

-The Great Depression caused the home to go up for sale in the early 1930s and the Masur family acquired it.
-Sigmund and Beatrice Masur and their children Sylvian, Jack, and Bertha Marie lived in the home until the 1960s.
-The Masur children donated the home to the city in December 1963 under the agreement that it become a fine arts museum.
-The new museum, The Masur Museum of Art, held its first exhibition in September 1964.
+In 1934 Clarence Slagle passed away and his widow soon after sold the home to the Masur family.
+Sigmund and Beatrice Masur and their children Sylvian, Jack, and Bertha Marie, lived in the home until the 1960s.
+The Masur children donated the home to the City of Monroe in 1963 to be converted into a fine art museum.
+Initially the museum began to present exhibitions and art education through the hard work of docents and volunteers.

-The Masur Museum of Art operates as a division of the Department of Community Affairs of the City of Monroe with a mission to provide a quality visual arts experience for the community.
-The city provides funding for staff salaries and museum maintenance.
 In 1974, the Twin City Art Foundation was formed to provide additional support for the museum, providing funding for exhibitions, educational programs, and the permanent collection.
+To this day the Masur operates as a partnership between the City of Monroe and the Twin City Art Foundation.
+The Masur Museum of Art is a division of the Department of Community Affairs within the City of Monroe.